-C. Authenticity
+D. Authenticity

-1. Beware!
-Not all Web sources are equally reliable.
+- 1. Beware!
+Not all digital sources are reliable.
 You must make informed decisions about which sources to trust and cite.
 For example, do not cite a student's work from some university simply because his/her work appears on a website.
 The student is not an authority; consequently, that source is inappropriate.
 The best thing to do is to check the source's author and sponsoring organization.
-You can learn what sort of organization sponsors your source by looking for the following suffixes in the source's URL (electronic address): ".com" (commercial); ".org" (nonprofit organization); ".edu" (educational institution); ".gov" (government agency); ".mil"; (military group); ".net" (network).
+You can learn what sort of organization sponsors your source by looking for the following suffixes in the source's URL (electronic address): ".com" (commercial); ".org" (nonprofit organization); ".edu" (educational institution); ".gov" (government agency); ".mil"; (military group); ".net" (network). - 2.
+Steer clear of the following sources as they are not credible and may not be incorporated into a scholarly research paper: